GemHunt/CoinSorter/README.md

 This group of programs and scripts is just a quick proof of concept to show physical coin sorting.
 It's currently sorting about 2 pennies a second, continuously.
 With only one solenoid only 2 physical bins are are currently set up.

-**The end goal is a low cost system / kit that can:**
+**The goal is a open low cost system / kit that can:**
-* handle, inspect, count, sort, and position small parts.
+* handle, image, inspect, count, sort, and position small parts.
 * with local or remote control.

-**For example a coin collector could use this to:**
+**For example a coin collector could one day configure the system to:**
-* semi-automatically sort coins remotely,
+* semi-automatically inspect coins remotely,
 * in his basement at home,
 * from his smart phone,
 * while he is waiting in line at the bank,
 * to dump the last batch of coins he searched.

-There is clear demand for a coin sorting tool and it’s not just people interested in coins.
+There is clear demand for a coin sorting tool, but it’s not just people interested in coins that would use this.
 Since everyone one understands what coins are, coins a great "small part" to demonstrate what a low cost system like this can do.

 #CoinSorter Project:
 This program watches a directory for images to appear.